SHIELD: Suppressing Hallucinations In LVLM Encoders via Bias and Vulnerability Defense: Experiments

-\textbf{POPE Evaluation.} Similar to CHAIR, the Polling-based Object Probing Evaluation (POPE) \cite{pope} assesses existence-level hallucinations in LVLMs.
+\textbf{POPE Evaluation.} Similar to CHAIR, POPE \citep{pope} evaluates existence-level hallucinations in LVLMs.
 It adopts a VQA-style format (e.g., ``Is there a \{object\} in the image?'') to test whether models correctly associate images with specific objects.
 POPE includes three splits: ``random'' for random objects, ``popular'' for frequent objects, and ``adversarial'' for objects semantically related to those in the image.
 The evaluation is conducted on three subsets: COCO, A-OKVQA, and GQA.
 Additional results are provided in Appendix~\ref{app:more-pope}.

 As shown in Table~\ref{table:pope}, SHIELD outperforms previous training-free methods across most splits of the COCO subset.
 Although all methods show performance drops from Random to Adversarial, SHIELD more effectively mitigates hallucinations in the challenging Adversarial split, highlighting that biases and vulnerability in visual encoders are major contributors to hallucinations.
 For InstructBLIP, however, the improvements are limited since its Q-Former module constrains the use of modified visual features, thereby diminishing the benefits of SHIELD.